Fabian Francis

-Fabian Francis (born 24 October 1973) is a former Australian rules football, rugby league footballer, most notable for his professional career with the Port Adelaide Football Club in the Australian Football League.
+Fabian Francis (born 24 October 1973) is a former Australian rules footballer who played for Port Adelaide in the Australian Football League.

 Early life

-Born in Darwin, Francis grew up playing both rugby league and Australian rules football.
+Born in Darwin into a family of Torres Strait Islander descent, Francis grew up playing both rugby league and Australian rules football.

 Francis played in the Litchfield Rugby League Club's premiership team in 1992.
 He chose to focus on Australian rules football and began playing Australian rules football for the Southern Districts club in the Northern Territory Football League.

 Francis moved to Adelaide in 1992 to play for Port Adelaide in the South Australian National Football League.
 Although he did not play a senior game for Port, Francis sufficiently impressed Australian Football League (AFL) club Melbourne to draft him.